 Examples of the types of outcomes delivered in some of the individual projects we have funded include:

-90% of prisoners taking part in The Charles Plater Trust funded ‘Storybook Dads’ scheme said that they had improved their skills (such as in IT and creativity).
+90% of prisoners taking part in The Charles Plater Trust funded ‘Storybook Dads’ scheme said that they had improved their skills (such as in IT).

 In the Baytree PEACH project that The Charles Plater Trust funded, 74% of economically disadvantaged girls improved in reading, 68% improved in writing and 78% improved in maths.